IFC Viewer for SharePoint architecture and data protection

 - The app is certified and reviewed by Microsoft before publication in AppSource.

-- All security and privacy measures follow Microsoft’s own guidelines for SharePoint apps and tenant-only integrations.
+- All security and privacy measures follow Microsoft’s own guidelines for SharePoint solutions and tenant-only integrations.

 - For more on Flinker’s continuous security and compliance updates, see